pgbouncer/pgbouncer/doc/config.rst

 auth_file
 ---------

 The name of the file to load user names and passwords from.
-The file format is the same as the PostgreSQL 8.x pg_auth/pg_pwd file, so this setting can be pointed directly to one of those backend files.
-Since version 9.0, PostgreSQL does not use such text file, so it must be generated manually.
 See section `Authentication file format`_ below about details.

 Default: not set.